maddiethedinosaur/funnydiehaha/icwpquestions.md

 </details>

-5. What is your opinion of the Soviet Union?
+Question: What is your opinion of the Soviet Union?
 Was it capitalist or socialist?
 Explain your reasoning

 <details>
   <summary>Answer.</summary>